Education & Credentials

 - Radiation Oncology with focus practice recognition in Brachytherapy

 Academic Honors & Professional Achievements

-Dr. Mutyala has published over 40 peer-reviewed articles, book chapters and editorials.
-He has published in International Journal of Radiation Oncology, Biology and Physics, Brachytherapy, Gynecological Oncology and several others.
+- Dr. Mutyala has published over 40 peer-reviewed articles, book chapters, and editorials.
+He has published in the International Journal of Radiation Oncology, Biology and Physics, Brachytherapy, Gynecological Oncology and several others.
 He gives lectures locally, nationally and internationally, and serves on several national committees.
-He is involved with teaching medical students and residents at University of Arizona College of Medicine - Phoenix and at Mayo Clinic.
+He is involved with teaching medical students and residents at the University of Arizona College of Medicine - Phoenix and at Mayo Clinic.

 - American Society for Radiation Oncology

 - Harvard Brachytherapy Review

 - Olek D, El-Ghamry M, Thawani N, Deb N, Shaver C, Mutyala S. Surface Brachytherapy for Non-Melanoma Skin Cancers, a Retrospective Analysis of a Prospective Cohort.
 Brachytherapy.
 Epub 2018 Feb 1.

 - Likhacheva A, Devlin P, Shirvani S, Barker C, Beron P, Bhjatnagar A, Doggett S, Hochman L, Hsu C, Kasper M, Keisch M, Mutyala S, Prestige B, Villalba S, Shukla V, Sundararaman S, Kamrava M. Skin surface brachytherapy: A survey of contemporary practice patterns.
 Brachytherapy.
 2017 Jan - Feb;16(1):223-229.

 - Stroberg E, Uhrbrock DH, Harris F, Mutyala S, DiPatre PL, Fonkem E. Multiple dural-based hemangiopericytomas.
 Proc (Bayl Univ Med Cent).
 2016 Apr;29(2):191-3.